-A linear calibration is generated to calibrate the assay.
-The sample pH concentration is extrapolated from the calibration using the absorbance value of the sample.
+A linear calibration is generated to calibrate test.
+The sample pH is extrapolated from the calibration using the absorbance value of the sample.
 Most clinical chemistry analyzers have built-in software that can calculate the pH concentration automatically with no additional requirement of data manipulation.